MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-migration.md

 > [!NOTE]
 > The information in this article is for organizations who are hosting Microsoft 365 Apps on Windows Server 2016, 2019, or 2022.

-Microsoft 365 Apps is supported on Windows Server only until the following dates:
+Microsoft 365 Apps is only supported on the following versions of Windows Server until the dates specified:

 - Windows Server 2016: October 2025
 - Windows Server 2019: October 2025